Residency in Ocular Disease, with Emphasis in Primary Care Optometry

 Learning Activity: The resident will have several options to decide about before committing to one particular project.
 Initially, the Program Supervisor will conduct one-on-one discussions covering the following options: a case report format of an interesting case or cases encountered during clinic; a literature review of a topic the resident is deeply interested in; a clinical research project conducted with the Program Supervisor.

 Outcome: The resident will produce a publishable quality manuscript designed as a case report, literature review, or clinical research project.
 It should be of publishable quality and highly encouraged to submit to a journal for review and publication.
-A case report, the same or different than the manuscript, is mandatory to be presented as a verbal presentation (e.g., at SCO resident project day, or as a small group discussion project report at RHJVAMC).
+A case report, the same or different than the manuscript, is mandatory to be presented as a verbal presentation at the SCO Resident’s Day.

 B. Applicant must have earned an O.D. degree, or will have earned such a degree by the time of matriculation from a school/college of optometry accredited by the Accreditation Council on Optometric Education.